 Same-Store Sales.
 Same-store sales reflect the change in year-over-year sales from services performed and retail sales for the same-store base.
 We define the same-store base to include those centers open for at least 52 full weeks.
+If a center is closed for greater than six consecutive days, the center is deemed a closed center and is excluded from the calculation of same-store sales until it has been reopened for a continuous 52 full weeks.
 This measure highlights the performance of existing centers, while excluding the impact of new center openings and closures.
 We review same-store sales for corporate-owned centers as well as franchisee-owned centers.
 Same-store sales growth is driven by increases in the number of transactions and average transaction size.